(1) College Vergil Commentary (22 mb, pdf., 1st ed., 07Nov21) $9.95 USD on Amazon

-(5) PowerPoint presentations for instructors (31Jan14, .zip, .ppt) This presentations include six lines of Vergil per slide in black font on a white background.
+(5) PowerPoint presentations for instructors (31Jan14, .zip, .ppt) These presentations include six lines of Vergil per slide in black font on a white background.
 Teachers can project these slides on a whiteboard, for example, and use colored whiteboard markers to annotate the text as they read in class.
-Sample #1 shows how a teacher can add simple animation (red font appears through a click-prompt) to reinforce grammar explanations offered by student in class, and Sample #2 shows how a teacher can add simple animation to provide vocabulary help when encouraging smoother sight-reading.
+Sample #1 shows how a teacher can add simple animation (red font appears through a click-prompt) to reinforce grammar explanations offered by student in class, and Sample #2 shows how a teacher can add vocabulary help when encouraging smoother sight-reading.